Wondering what could be the best possible way to see when your green friends need water? Learn how to read Signs of Underwatering Plants!

 The initial indication that shows your plant is underwatered is when it begins to wilt.
 This is the stage when the entire plant starts to bend down.

-In the case of underwatered plants, the leaves also appear to be crisp and not limp.
-There are pores on the surface of leaves called stoma, which allows air to enter the plants.
-Due to lack of water, the leaves close their stoma to prevent evaporation which causes wilting of the plant.
+There are pores on the surface of leaves called stomata, which allow air to enter the plants.
+Due to a lack of water, the leaves close their stomas to prevent evaporation, which causes the plant to wilt.
+Some popular plants, such as peace lily, pothos, and Oxalis, are vulnerable to this issue.

 2. Leaves Falling Off

 Curling up and dry edges of leaves are other signs of underwatering plants.
+Weeping figs and jade plants are examples of plants that drop their leaves due to lack of water.

 4. Dry Soil